apache/nuttx-apps/examples/README.txt

       driver for use in the test: Default: 0 CONFIG_EXAMPLES_NXTEXT_BGCOLOR -- The color of the background.
 Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
-    CONFIG_EXAMPLES_NXTEXT_BGFONTCOLOR -- The color of the fonts used in the background window.
+    CONFIG_EXAMPLES_NXTEXT_BGFONTID - Selects the font to use in the background text (see font ID numbers in include/nuttx/nx/nxfonts.h) CONFIG_EXAMPLES_NXTEXT_BGFONTCOLOR -- The color of the fonts used in the background window.
 Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
     CONFIG_EXAMPLES_NXTEXT_PUCOLOR -- The color of the pop-up window.
 Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
-    CONFIG_EXAMPLES_NXTEXT_PUFONTCOLOR -- The color of the fonts used in the background window.
+    CONFIG_EXAMPLES_NXTEXT_PUFONTID - Selects the font to use in the pop-up windows (see font ID numbers in include/nuttx/nx/nxfonts.h) CONFIG_EXAMPLES_NXTEXT_PUFONTCOLOR -- The color of the fonts used in the background window.
 Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
     CONFIG_EXAMPLES_NXTEXT_BPP -- Pixels per pixel to use.
 Valid options